lwerdna/workbench/binja-faq/README.md

 # How do I access high level IL in AST form?

 The UI presents HLIL only in control flow graph form.
 You can use `hlil_function.root` to get at the AST.
-See [hlil-ast.py](./code/hlil-ast.py) for how to generate graphs like this:
+See [hlil-ast.py](./code/hlil-ast.py) for how to generate trees like this:

 ![](./assets/hlil-cfg.svg)